CEVRO University: History

-The CEVRO Institute was established on 15 September 2005 by CEVRO, a think tank created in 1999 by ODS politician Ivan Langer.
+The CEVRO Institute (now CEVRO University) was established on 15 September 2005 by CEVRO, a think tank created in 1999 by ODS politician Ivan Langer.
 The institute's main goal is to provide cross-disciplinary education in the area of social sciences: law, public administration, economics, business, political science, international relations and security.
 The university's opening ceremony on 1 November 2006 was attended by Czech Prime Minister Mirek Topolánek.
-The central facility of the CEVRO Institute is a historic building in the centre of Prague.
+The central facility of the CEVRO University is a historic building in the centre of Prague.

-As of 2020, the current president is economist Josef Šíma, and the chairman of the board of directors is Ivan Langer.
+As of 2025, the current president is political scientist Tomáš Jarmara, and the chairman of the board of directors is Ivan Langer.

 Academics

-The school offers 12 academic programs, two of which are in English.
+The school offers 14 academic programs, 2 of which are in English.

-Bachelor programs in Czech include: Political Science and International Relations; Public Administration in Practice; Law in Commercial Relations; Security Policy; and Social Services Management.
+Bachelor programs in Czech include: Political Science and International Relations; Public Administration in Practice; Law in Commercial Relations; Security Policy; Applied Economics, Labor Law and Human Resources Management; and Social Services Management.
 In autumn 2020, the school launched an international B.A. program in Economics, Business, and Politics.

-Master's programs in Czech include: Political Science; Public Administration; Public Administration/Security Studies; Commercial Law Relations; and Social Services Management in the European Context.
-In autumn 2016, the school launched a philosophy, politics and economics (PPE) M.A. program taught in English by faculty from Europe and the United States.
+Master's programs in Czech include: Political Science; Public Administration; Security Management; and Commercial Law Relations.
+In autumn 2016, the school launched a philosophy, politics and economics (PPE) M.A. program taught in English.
+In 2024, the program was accredited into the Economics, Philosophy, and Politics (EPP) Program.

+In 2025, the school launched a doctoral PhD program in Politics and Civil Society in Central Europe.

-The university also offers one MBA program, three MPA programs, and three LLM programs, as well as summer programs in cooperation with Florida State University and the Centre International de Formation Européenne.
+The university also offers one MBA program, four MPA programs, two LLM programs, and one PGDJ program, as well as a summer university program in cooperation with the Centre International de Formation Européenne.

-The institute publishes New Perspectives on Political Economy, a semi-annual, bilingual, interdisciplinary journal.
-Its main focus is private property, market, and individual liberty, based mostly on the Austrian School.
+The institute publishes New Perspectives on Political Economy, a semi-annual, bilingual, interdisciplinary journal focused on private property, market, and individual liberty, and CENTER, a peer-reviewed journal dedicated to interdisciplinary research on Central Europe from the 19th century to the present.
+It is jointly published by the Masaryk Institute and Archives of the Czech Academy of Sciences and CEVRO University.

 Prague Conference on Political Economy

-The Prague Conference on Political Economy (PCPE), an interdisciplinary conference focusing on cross-disciplinary research in the tradition of Philosophy, politics and economics, PPE&L or the Austrian School of Economics, has taken place since 2005, with the CEVRO Institute as the main organiser since 2010.
-The event includes two memorial lectures, the Franz Cuhel Memorial Lecture and Friedrich von Wieser Memorial Lecture.
+The Prague Conference on Political Economy (PCPE), an interdisciplinary conference focusing on cross-disciplinary research in the tradition of Philosophy, politics and economics, PPE&L or the Austrian School of Economics, was held from 2005 to 2022, with the CEVRO Institute as the main organiser since 2010.
+The event included two memorial lectures, the Franz Cuhel Memorial Lecture and Friedrich von Wieser Memorial Lecture.

 Franz Cuhel Memorial Prize recipients include: Jörg Guido Hülsmann (2005), Jesús Huerta de Soto (2006), Richard Ebeling (2007), Thomas DiLorenzo (2008), Hans-Hermann Hoppe (2009), Peter Boettke (2011), William White (2015), Benjamin Powell (2016), Jeffrey Tucker (2017), and Randall G. Holcombe (2019).

 Friedrich von Wieser Memorial Prize recipients include: Robert Higgs (2006), Boudewijn Bouckaert (2007), Bruno Frey (2008), Richard Epstein (2010), Terry L. Anderson (2011), Michael Munger (2014), Mark Pennington (2016), Bruce Caldwell (2017), Leszek Balcerowicz (2018).